JuliaMath/InverseLaplace.jl/docs/src/index.md

 Note: the last version of this module supporting Julia v0.4 is tagged v0.0.2

+Most of the routines below are "vectorized" in some way, either in the package or automatically by `Julia`.
+This means that they operate on `Arrays` (or `AbstractArrays`) as well as scalar quantities. broadcast and its new syntax typically do not work at the time of this writing.

 ## Inverse Laplace transform types

 Constructing these types returns a callable object that evaluates the inverse transform at specified points.